-The showbiz career of Rodolfo Vera Quizon is like a roller-coaster ride, with many unexpected twists, bumps, and turns.
+The showbiz career of Rodolfo Vera Quizon is like a roller coaster ride, with so many unexpected twists, bumps, and turns.

 From being Golay, he rose to become Dolphy in the world of showbiz.
 From a "Japanese ekstra na dulo lang ng riple ang nakita," he went on to star in almost 200 movies.